Rayckey/ActuatorController_ROS/README.md

 ### Services
 #### /INNFOS/GeneralQuery (`ActuatorController_ROS::GeneralQuery`)
-Function: Allows users to lookup all avaliable actuators and their status. <br>
+Function: Allows users to lookup all available actuators and their status. <br>
 Input: A placeholder variable, not needed <br>
-Output: Provide a list of all avaliable actuators and their status.<br>
+Output: Provide a list of all available actuators and their status.<br>

 #### /INNFOS/AttributeQuery (`ActuatorController_ROS::AttributeQuery`)
 Function: Allow users to lookup some frequently used modifiable parameters of the actuators.
 To modify these parameters, please use the designated services/messages <br>